selivan/selivan.github.io/_posts/2021-05-14-service-using-openssl-change-ssl-cypher-version-parameters.md

 tags: [ openssl, ssl, tls, systemd ]
 ---

-Sometimes you need to change TLS/SSL parameters for a service using `libssl` from [openssl](https://www.openssl.org/), but the service config does not accept that parameters.
+Sometimes you need to change TLS/SSL parameters for a service using `libssl` library from [openssl](https://www.openssl.org/), but the service config does not accept that parameters.
 In this example, I had to change rsyslog forwarder parameters to send logs to the target that wasn't playing nice with TLS 1.3 and modern encryption protocols.

 `libssl` and applications using it take configuration parameters from configuration file set by environment variable `OPENSSL_CONF` or from default file `/etc/ssl/openssl.cnf`.